emiliasato/ecommerce-analysis/README.md

 Findings from OLS regression modeling review score from various product features:

 - The price has a small but positive impact on the review score.
-It could be a psychological effect when customers do not want to admit a product is bad because they paid a certain amount of money on it ?
+It could be a psychological effect when customers do not want to admit a product is bad because they paid a certain amount of money on it.
-- The number of photos and `length of description both have small positive impact on review score but not so much.
+- The number of photos and the length of description both have small positive impact on review score.
 - The product volume in itself does not seem to have a big impact on the review score, but the impact is still slightly negative.
-- The `wait_time` has a huge negative impact on the review_score, consistent to our previous analysis.
+- The wait_time has the largest negative impact on the review_score, consistent to our previous analysis.

 **Q. Which product categories are generating the most profit for Olist?**